Above, Below & In-Between

 Above, Below & In-Between offers a perspective of our galaxy, life and perceptions of temporal and spacial scale.
 For this photography exhibition, I pioneered a new imaging technology called Fluid Lensing and used mathematical projections and mapping techniques to capture unprecedented high-resolution photographs of celestial events, including the Venus Transit and Supermoon, the tallest organisms on Earth, Sequoia sempevirens of Northern California and marine organisms including an array of coral species imaged for the first time through the surface of the water.
 I explore the three main realms of our existence, the land, the sea and the sky, and reveal some of their unique denizens.

 As a photographer and a physicist, I aim to share my fascination with the nature of light through the photographic medium.
 My work features diverse facets of the visual world, including the discovery of an extrasolar planet in high school with amateur equipment, Vogue fashion shoots in Moscow, tsingy and bats in Madagascar and celestial phenomena.
 I did my undergraduate degree in Astrophysics at Moscow State University and Stanford’s Physics Department.
-Currently, I am a graduate student in Aeronautics & Astronautics at Stanford and scientist at NASA Ames Research Center.
+I completed my Masters and Ph.D from Stanford University's Aeronautics & Astronautics Department.

 Above, Below & In-Between Exhibition Pieces on Display